GandhiCloudLab/watson-ai-ops-320-guide-ilender/20-application-installation/readme.md

 #### Get NodePort

-Run the below command to get `NodePort` and use the port from `ilender-frontweb` svc
+Run the below command to get `NodePort`of the svc

 ```
 kubectl get svc